Monday, February 29, 2016

 Jessica Jones is a cynical private eye who takes sleazy jobs and seems to have a sad and bitter past.
 Among the characters in her life are Trish Walker, an old friend who now hosts a popular radio show; Jen Hogarth, a powerful attorney who sometimes hires Jessica; Luke Cage (I'm sure some of you Marvel fans recognize that name) who owns a bar and is sometimes used as a booty call; and Kilgrave, a man with the power to bend other minds to his will, and who once had Jessica under his control.

 Though there's action in each episode, the whole show (as much as I can tell) is a long reveal, as each episode teaches you more and more about the characters, though perhaps at a certain point we'll know everything about the past and live strictly in the present.
 The main plot of the first season seems to be the return of Kilgrave, whom Jessica thought was dead.
-He's back in town (the town is New York, by the way) and using more and more people to do his bidding while Jessica plots to bring him down.
+He's back in town (the town is New York, by the way) and using people to do his bidding while Jessica plots to bring him down.

 Krysten Ritter (of Breaking Bad) is solid as Jessica.
 She plays hard-bitten well enough to hold the show together.
 The rest of the cast--including Carrie-Anne Moss, Rachael Taylor and Mike Colter--have had less screen time to establish their characters, though three hours in they're starting to make a clear impression.

 So I like it.
-I wouldn't call it a revelation, but it's better than most police and/or super hero dramas out there.
+I wouldn't call it a revelation, but it's better than most police and/or superhero dramas out there.

 Tuesday, February 09, 2016